nbassler/dicomfix/README.md

   -dt, --date           Set RT date to now
   -ic, --intent_curative
-                        Set plan intent to CURATIVE -i, --inspect         Print contents of DICOM file and exit -tr4, --wizard_tr4    Prepare plan for TR4: sets approval, gantry, snout, and treatment machine -rs, --fix_raystation
+                        Set plan intent to CURATIVE -i, --inspect         Print a summary of the DICOM file and exit -ia, --inspect_all    Print all tags in the DICOM file and exit -tr4, --wizard_tr4    Prepare plan for TR4: sets approval, gantry, snout, and treatment machine -rs, --fix_raystation
                         Make RayStation plans compatible with Varian proton systems